Tranxene T-Tab Side Effects

 Generic Name: clorazepate

-Note: This page contains side effects data for the generic drug clorazepate.
-It is possible that some of the dosage forms included below may not apply to the brand name Tranxene T-Tab.
+Note: This document contains side effect information about clorazepate.
+Some of the dosage forms listed on this page may not apply to the brand name Tranxene T-Tab.

 For the Consumer

-As well as its needed effects, clorazepate (the active ingredient contained in Tranxene T-Tab) may cause unwanted side effects that require medical attention.
+Along with its needed effects, clorazepate (the active ingredient contained in Tranxene T-Tab) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-If any of the following side effects occur while taking clorazepate, check with your doctor immediately:Less common
+Check with your doctor immediately if any of the following side effects occur while taking clorazepate:

 - Bladder pain